ArrayIndexOutOfBound/Speed-Outcast-Randomizer/README.md

 Enable or disable the other more 'exotic' randomized elements in the game.
 Check `List of addition for the 'exotic' Randomizer` below for more details.
 Need `cg_enableRandomizer` to be 1 to work.
+This was not designed to be predictable but doesn't interfere with the RNG used in the 'base' randomizer.
 Default: `0`.

 #### `cg_setSeed` 10 digits string